 Term Life Insurance

 Term insurance is pure insurance that covers you for a specific period of time, or term, such as 10 years or 20 years.
 If you die during the term, the policy pays your beneficiaries the stated amount of the policy.
-If you are still alive at the end of the term the policy expires, although some policies are sold as guaranteed renewable policies.
-This kind of insurance policy does not build any cash value, but is considerably cheaper than whole life insurance.
+If you are still alive at the end of the term, the policy will expire, although some policies are sold as guaranteed renewable policies.
+This kind of insurance policy does not build any cash value but is considerably cheaper than whole life insurance.

 Keep Investments and Insurance Separate

-CNN Money advocates keeping your insurance and investments separate.
+Experts advocate keeping your insurance and investments separate.
 Whole life insurance may be attractive because once you have it, you can't lose it if you become ill.
 But whole life insurance is also expensive, so it may be difficult to afford the premiums to get the coverage you need.
 Whole life insurance should not be used for savings or as an investment because the return on your premiums in the form of cash value is low in comparison to other investment choices.
-Typically, you are better off purchasing a higher face amount of term insurance at a much lower premium and investing the difference in higher yielding financial instruments.
+Typically, you are better off purchasing a higher face amount of term insurance at a much lower premium and investing the difference in higher-yielding financial instruments.

 After attending Hardin Simmons University, Kay Dean finished her formal education with the Institute of Children's Literature.
 Since 1995, Dean has written for such publications as "PB&J," Disney’s "Family Fun," "ParentLife," "Living With Teenagers" and Thomas Nelson’s NY Times bestselling "Resolve."
 An avid gardener for 25 years, her experience includes organic food gardening, ornamental plants, shrubs and trees, with a special love for roses.